samuel032khoury/OOD_Group/HW04/README.md

 #### Operation

+Operation package contains an interface `IChannelOperator` for enum classes.
+Every enum memebr should be the name of  a particular operation to convert a Color , by some defined rules, to another which can have a modified RGB(A) value.
+Rules can either be implemented by create a new concrete class that implements `IChannelFunction` interface and overwrite the `apply` method or use lambda to create a annonymous subclass implements this interface.
+Eventually the name and the machnism of the operation should be matched up and be put in the `channelOperations` map loacated in `AImageFile` or its concrete classes.

 #### R/W Capbility

 Both `ImageLibModel` and `imageFile` are designed in a way that can limit write capability to avoid malicious/mistaken mutation/overwritten, by making these two interfaces respectively implement read-only interfaces `ImageLibModelState` and `ReadOnlyImageFile`.
 As overwritten an existing image in the image-library is allowed by design, all current methods for `ImageFile` are restricted to not mutate the provided  ImageFile itself, but only generate a new copy with modification.
 Given the ability of getting the information/status of a library/image, the model doesn't tell any details about the concrete implementation as all methods return abstraction and can only use public methods.